 Lost in Transition - Managing Utility Branding in an Uncertain Future

-Speaker(s): Sachie Morii, Manager, Transmission Load Interconnections, BC Hydro, Tyler Nice, Systems Engineering Supervisor, Eugene Water & Electric Board, Brian Fettig, Engineering Services Supervisor, Montana-Dakota Utilities, Stephanie Winn, Manager, Talent Acquisition, Human Resources, Salt River Project, Maryanne M McMillan, Principal Manager, Generation Major Projects & Engineering, Southern California Edison
+Speaker(s): Sachie Morii, Manager, Customer Interconnections, BC Hydro, Tyler Nice, Systems Engineering Supervisor, Eugene Water & Electric Board, Brian Fettig, Engineering Services Supervisor, Montana-Dakota Utilities, Stephanie Winn, Manager, Talent Acquisition, Human Resources, Salt River Project, Maryanne M McMillan, Principal Manager, Major Projects & Engineering, Southern California Edison

 In the past, a utility’s brand was focused on reliability and keeping the lights on.
 In a changing landscape of customer experiences, aggressive policy targets, and environmental and financial pressures, utilities are being asked to be more than just a reliable energy supplier.
 Branding is more than just a logo, tagline and mission statement.
 Now is the time for utilities to go beyond simple branding models and consider how to ensure they are positioned for change both internally and externally.
 Connecting the utility's core mission with the values of customers to create a holistic brand is important to position organizations to be ready to successfully address emerging trends, remain flexible, be responsive, and lead the evolution of the energy industry.
 In order to shift the branding models and expectations from current practice, utilities need only look to other industries; it could be as easy as coffee and donuts…